Using a home reversion plan to pay for your care

 What are the pros and cons of home reversion plans?

-- they might affect your entitlement to benefits, as any money you raise through equity release is likely to affect the assessment of your income and capital
+- It might affect your entitlement to benefits, or support from your local authority, as any money you raise through equity release is likely to affect the assessment of your income and capital.

 You will still be responsible for paying your utility bills and Council Tax, so you’ll need to make sure you can afford these.